Ohm: Definition

 In many cases the resistance of a conductor is approximately constant within a certain range of voltages, temperatures, and other parameters.
 These are called linear resistors.
 In other cases resistance varies, such as in the case of the thermistor, which exhibits a strong dependence of its resistance with temperature.

-In the US, a vowel of the prefixed units kiloohm and megaohm is commonly omitted, producing kilohm and megohm.
+In the US, a double vowel in the prefixed units "kiloohm" and "megaohm" is commonly simplified, producing "kilohm" and "megohm".

 In alternating current circuits, electrical impedance is also measured in ohms.